Platform Customization

 or /* */

-comment line beginning with “SKIP” as a transpiler instruction.
-Skip supports several instructions, all of which influence the transpiler’s output or behavior.
+comment line beginning with “SKIP” as a build instruction.
+Skip supports several instructions, all of which influence Skip’s output or behavior.

 -

 This instruction applies Skip-specific attributes to the target element.
-Skip currently only recognizes one attribute:nocopy
+Skip currently recognizes four attributes:@nocopy

 -